-8.4 Reviewing our patient safety incident response policy and plan
+8.5.
+Reviewing our patient safety incident response policy and plan

-- 8.4.1 Our patient safety incident response plan is a 'living document' that will be appropriately amended and updated as we use it to respond to patient safety incidents.
+- 8.5.1.
+Our patient safety incident response plan is a 'living document' that will be appropriately amended and updated as we use it to respond to patient safety incidents.
 We will review the plan every 12 months to ensure our focus remains up to date; with ongoing improvement work our patient safety incident profile is likely to change.
-This will also provide an opportunity to re-engage with stakeholders to discuss and agree any changes made. - 8.4.2 Updated plans will be published on our website, superseding the previous version, and reviewed at least annually.
+This will also provide an opportunity to re-engage with stakeholders to discuss and agree any changes made. - 8.5.2.
+Updated plans will be published on our website, superseding the previous version, and reviewed at least annually. - 8.5.3.
+A rigorous planning exercise will be undertaken every four years and more frequently if appropriate (as agreed with our integrated care board (ICB)) to ensure efforts continue to be balanced between learning and improvement.
+This more in-depth review will include reviewing our response capacity, mapping our services, a wide review of organisational data (for example, patient PSII reports, improvement plans, complaints, claims, staff survey results, inequalities data, and reporting data) and wider stakeholder engagement.

-- A rigorous planning exercise will be undertaken every four years and more frequently if appropriate (as agreed with our integrated care board (ICB)) to ensure efforts continue to be balanced between learning and improvement.
-This more in-depth review will include reviewing our response capacity, mapping our services, a wide review of organisational data (for example, patient PSII reports, improvement plans, complaints, claims, staff survey results, inequalities data, and reporting data) and wider stakeholder engagement. - 8.4.4 This policy is written with the aim of supporting the Trust's transition to PSIRF and working towards meeting the patient safety incident response standards.
-The policy should be reviewed in no more than 12-months with an aim for patient safety incident response standards to become business as usual. - 8.4.5 The PSOG should be consulted on any amended or new versions of both the PSIRP and this policy.
+- 8.5.4.
+This policy is written with the aim of supporting the Trust's transition to PSIRF and working towards meeting the patient safety incident response standards.
+The policy should be reviewed in no more than three years with an aim for patient safety incident response standards to become business as usual. - 8.5.5.
+The PSOG should be consulted on any amended or new versions of both the PSIRP and this policy.
 NHS Surrey Heartlands ICB remain a core member of this group.